ahackit/work-on-the-LATTS/6.GameDev/GameArt/readme.md

 - Saturation: the intensity of color or pigment in a color.
 A bright red has high saturation, opposing a grey color, which has very low saturation.
 - Value: amount of light a color has.
 A light orange has a high value, a dark orange has a low value.
 Usually this is directly related to light; where there’s light there’s a high value color and the opposite in the shadow.

-### Temperature
+#### Temperature
 - Red hues are hot and blue hues are cold
 - High saturation is for the extremes (hot or cold) and low saturation are for temperatures in the middle.
 Pure gray is usually perceived as slightly cold.
 - Value is complicated, but most of the time, high values mean hot and low values mean cold.

-### Color Schemes
+#### Color Schemes
 - Monochromatic: Single hue with many different shades
 - Complemenatary Colors: Usually one of the colors is the main one, while the complementary color, the one on the other side of the wheel, is used in some details.
 Red and green, blue and orange, and purple and lime are some other examples.
 - Analogous is a scheme made by choosing a main color, green in this example, and two others from nearby hues.
 This color scheme is usually very calming and comfortable.
 It’s great for low-contrast and harmonious images.
 -

-### Colour Palletes are good for
+#### Colour Palletes are good for
   - Eye-drop to save time
   - Keeps you organized
-  - Makes animation easier by reusing colours
+  - Makes animation easier by reusing Colors
-- Pixel art and having a low amount of colours go hand in hand.
+- Pixel art and having a low amount of Colors go hand in hand.
-- Reuse same colours across different shades (ramps).
+- Reuse same Colors across different shades (ramps).
 - Doesn't matter how you use your pallette as long as it makes sense to you.

-### Hue Shifting
+#### Hue Shifting

 - Hue Shifting or coloured Shadows, to create an atmosphere or feeling
   - Regular Hue Shift: When you shift hue, for a brown, the shadow becomes a warm red.
 Up to you how much to sift hues.
 Either left or right.
     - Yellow is brighest clour of the rainbow.
 Purple is the darkest.
 Why generaly people often hue shift from yellow to purple
     - You can see hue shifting in greyscale
-- Multiple layers - Can experiment with different colours by overlaying layers with opacity.
+- Multiple layers - Can experiment with different Colors by overlaying layers with opacity.
 Just eye drop after
 - Saturation shifting is important too, more for highlights a particular area of your shading.
-- Grey is great for canceling out colours and blending.
+- Grey is great for canceling out Colors and blending.

-### Choosing Colours
+#### Choosing Colors

-- Try to keep darker and lighter colours together on your ramps.
+- Try to keep darker and lighter Colors together on your ramps.
-- Amount of colours depends on pixel art.
+- Amount of Colors depends on pixel art.
-- Small sprites should be one ramp of 2-3 colours.
+- Small sprites should be one ramp of 2-3 Colors.
 - Avoid pure black when possible.
 - Give shadows a colour tint too.
 Compliment the shadow coulour.
 - Using blue, pruple, teals can give impressin of cold/sadder emotion.
 - reds, oranges, yellows can give a warmer/happier emotion
 - Contrast:
-  - Try choosing colours that add a lot of contrast to sprites.
+  - Try choosing Colors that add a lot of contrast to sprites.
   - Can have 1 main colour for each character design. either makes up most of the character or highlights most important features.
   - Then use sub colour to add extra features.

-## Readability
+### Readability

 - Means clarity, how well does the pixel art convey itself to the audience.
 - Size matters.
 Smaller sprites are naturally harder to convey things.